 Android 10: When Will My Phone Get the Update?

-Google’s Android 10 update is readily available and coming to your phone soon if it hasn’t already here in 2020.
-With all the neat new controls and features you’re probably wondering “will my phone get Android 10” or “when will my phone get the Android 10 update?”
+The big Android 10 update is still slowly but surely hitting more and more phones as 2020 continues, and it’s coming to your device soon if you didn’t get it already.
+With all the neat new controls and features, you’re probably wondering “will my phone get Android 10?” or “when will my phone get the Android 10 update?”

 There’s usually a big delay from when Google releases new Android software to when something like a Samsung Galaxy or LG phone actually gets this new software.
-This time around things are moving pretty quickly, and here’s everything you need to know.
+Samsung delivered updates pretty fast this time around, while others like LG and Motorola continue to struggle.

 Here’s what to expect from all the biggest brands and when you might get the Android 10 update on your device.